 The Palestinian Internship Program was established to help reverse these trends by providing young Palestinian professionals with high-level employment opportunities at multinational, Israeli and Palestinian companies.
 Specifically, PIP internships provide participants with skills focused on six areas that are key to building up a knowledge-based Palestinian economy:

-PIP has already had significant successes: three-quarters of interns were either unemployed or not in full-time work when applying to PIP, while over two-thirds had no professional experience in their fields.
+PIP has already had significant success: three-quarters of interns were either unemployed or not in full-time work when applying to PIP, while over two-thirds had no professional experience in their fields.

 Post-internship, three-quarters went on to work in their field fields at successful companies.
 Others have entered post-grad education in the US and UK, or started their own businesses.
 While interning at PIP's host companies has already changed these young professionals' lives, in time, the Palestinian economy as a whole will also increasingly reap the benefits of their professional development.